Ada County, Idaho

 Ada County is located in the southwestern part of Idaho, United States.
-As of the 2021 United States census estimate, the county had a population of 511,931, making it by far the state's most populous county; it is home to 26.8% of the state's population.
+As of the 2020 census, the county had a population of 494,967, which by 2024 was estimated to have risen to 535,799.
+Ada County is by far the state's most populous county; it is home to 26.8% of the state's population.
 The county seat and largest city is Boise, which is also the state capital.
 Ada County is included in the Boise metropolitan area.
 The Ada County Highway District has jurisdiction over all the local county and city streets, except for private roads and state roads.
 In the interior Pacific Northwest east of the Cascade Range, Ada County ranks second in population, behind Spokane County, Washington.

 History

 Ada County was created by the Idaho Territory legislature on December 22, 1864, partitioned from Boise County.
-It is named for Ada Riggs, the daughter of H.C.
-Riggs, a member of the legislature; he established the county and was a co-founder of Boise.
+It is named for Ada Riggs, the daughter of H. C. Riggs, a member of the legislature; he established the county and was a co-founder of Boise.
 Canyon County, which originally included Payette County and most of Gem County, was partitioned from western Ada County in 1891.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 1060 sqmi, of which 1053 sqmi is land and 7.9 sqmi (0.7%) is water.
+According to the United States Census Bureau, the county has a total area of 1060 sqmi, of which 1053 sqmi is land and 7.9 sqmi (0.7%) is water.
 The Boise River flows through the northern portion of the county, and the northwest border is bounded by the foothills of the Boise Range mountains; the summits are in adjacent Boise County.
 The southwestern border of the county is bounded by the Snake River.